naughtygopher/verifier/README.md

 # Verifier

 Verifier package lets you verify emails & phone numbers with very flexble implementation at different stages.
+There's a functional sample app available in the `cmd` directory.

-## How it works?
+## How does it work?

 It generates secrets with an expiry, appropriate for emails & mobile phones.
 In case of emails, it generates a 256 character long random alpha-numeric string, and a 6 character long numeric string